-Maintenance Fitter, Turner
+Maintenance Fitter

-Robert is currently a maintenance fitter with a local food manufacturing company (6 years).
-With other maintenance roles in cotton, coal and farming industries.
-Has over 18 years experience in the Australian Defence Force (Reserve).
-Other Qualifications include an Associate degree in Mechanical Engineering at the University of Southern Queensland.
+Robert is currently engaged in the maintenance department of a local food manufacturing company and has been for the past 8 years.
+With other maintenance roles in the cotton, coal and farming industries.
+He has over 18 years service in the Australian Defence Force (Reserve).
+Other qualifications include an Associate Degree in Mechanical Engineering and Trade Fitter, Turner and Machinist.